 These students were willing to spend time, money and to work diligently at finding good information.
 They were selfcontrolled, strong-willed and determined to achieve academically.
 Because they took their research seriously, they were focused and in general, were successful in finding information.
 These students also excelled at information analysis, and preferred documentation by authors with strong reputations published in acknowledged sources.
-As a group, they achieved higher marks than those students who scored low in conscientiousness the study questions whether there is a direct relationship between intelligence and the ability to perform good research.
+As a group, they achieved higher marks than those students who scored low in conscientiousness Students who participated in the survey varied in age from 21 to 52 years, but the average age was 28.
+The majority (68%) of respondents were women.
+The overall aim of the study was to explore the influence of the five personality traits on information seeking behaviour.
+In addition, though, the study questions whether there is a direct relationship between intelligence and the ability to perform good research.
 It suggests that everyone has a different learning style and that librarians need to recognize that a "one size fits all" attitude on the reference desk isn't going to work.
-The study also noted that there are exceptions to every rule, so that an easygoing but extraverted person might well overcome her relaxed attitude to take on some more challenging research ? information seeking habits can be modified if you're willing to put in some extra effort.
+The study also noted that there are exceptions to every rule, so that an easygoing but extraverted person might well overcome her relaxed attitude to take on some more challenging research? information seeking habits can be modified if you're willing to put in some extra effort.
+Whether or not you see yourself fitting into one of the previous categories - whether you're in first year or fourth - chances are you might need some assistance with your research.
+Librarians are trained in helping people to find informa-tion.
+They know the library collections and they often are familiar with some of the subjects that you're studying.
+Come in to the Frost Library and get the help that you may need - and shape your library personality in a way that is going to lead you to success with your research.
+The Frost Library will be posting a schedule for "drop in" library instruction sessions soon.
+Ask at the Reference Desk for more information, or call 416-487- - Jennifer Dekker Au Bonheur Des Âmes...